-In order to establish a good analytical strategy, you must be clear about the objectives of the website, which must be clear and well defined.
-Below we define a few KPIs, the five most representative, which will help us to correctly measure where we are on the road, what improvements we can make and how far until the goal of achieving the set objectives is reached.
+In order to establish a good analytical strategy, you must have clear and well-defined objectives for the website, which must be clear and well defined.
+Below we define a few KPIs, the five most representative, which will help us to correctly measure where we are on the road, what improvements we can make and how far we still have to go to achieve the set objectives.

-Depending on what we want to measure, we will opt more for one tool or another.
+Depending on what we want to measure, we will opt more for one tool than another.

-- Conversion rate (conversions / visits).
-This conversion is an action that we want the user to carry out, and it can be of many types: to buy from us, to spend time on our website, to leave us their personal data, to download a file, to subscribe to the newsletter ...
+- Conversion rate (conversions/visits).
+This conversion is an action that we want the user to carry out, and it can be of many types: to buy from us, to spend time on our website, to leave us their personal details, to download a file, to subscribe to the newsletter, etc.

 - Bounce rate.
 When they enter our site, do users find what they are looking for?

-- Loyalty users (recurring visitors / new visitors).
+- User loyalty (recurring visitors/new visitors).
 Do we attract new users?
 Do they repeat over time?

-- Traffic origin.
+- Traffic source.
 SEO, SEM and social media performance evaluation.

 Life exists beyond Google Analytics